ros2-forest/forest/examples/mnist_bnn/README.md

 ### Latency Results

-The following table shows the average observed latency to perform the MNIST inference on one image on the Digilent Zybo Z7-20 FPGA, and on an Intel Core i7-6500U processor:
+The following table shows the average latency per image observed when performing MNIST inference on the Digilent Zybo Z7-20 FPGA, and on an Intel Core i7-6500U processor:

 | Device | Device Latency (ms) | Ratio (Device Latency:FPGA Latency) |